Skip to Content

 Maintaining a Human-Centered Approach

-Procurement and sourcing soft skills include:
+Key procurement and sourcing soft skills include:

-• Supplier collaboration and management
+• Supplier and stakeholder collaboration and management

-• Interpersonal skills
+• Communication and interpersonal skills

-• Negotiation skills
+• Negotiation and relationship management

 • Analytical and presentation skills